shumarb/training/fdm/object-oriented-development/part-1/README.md

 6. Select `File`.
 7. Select `Open Projects from File System`.
 8. Select `Directory` next to `Import source`.
-9. Navigate to the location of the unzipped file
+9. Navigate to the location of the unzipped file.
 10. Select the unzipped file.
 11. Select `Finish`.
-You will see the `com.fdmgroup.hangman` Java project in the `Package Explorer`
+You will see the `com.fdmgroup.hangman` Java project in the `Package Explorer`.
-12. Select the `>` icon of the `com.fdmgroup.hangman` Java project
+12. Select the `>` icon of the `com.fdmgroup.hangman` Java project.
-13. Select the `>` icon of the `src` folder
+13. Select the `>` icon of the `src` folder.
-14. Select the `>` icon of the `com.fdmgroup.hangman` package
+14. Select the `>` icon of the `com.fdmgroup.hangman` package.
-15. Right-click `Runner.java`
+15. Right-click `Runner.java`.
-16. Select `Run As`
+16. Select `Run As`.
 17. Select `1.
-Java Application`
+Java Application`.
-18. Follow the instructions displayed in console on how to play the Hangman game
+18. Follow the instructions displayed in console on how to play the Hangman game.